Digitarium® Planetarium Systems

 - Show annual motion, including retrograde planetary motion.

-- Simulate celestial phenomena such as transits, eclipses, and meteor showers.
+- Simulate celestial phenomena such as transits and eclipses.

 - Display orbits of the planets and moons.